phpactor/phpactor/doc/vim-plugin/experimental.md

 ### FZF Qucikfix with BAT preview

-The quickfix list is used to show a list of positions in files and access them quickly.
-Phpactor use it for example to show the result of `find references`.
+The VIM quickfix list is used to navigate through a set of references (where a reference is a file / character position).

-With the [fzf](#fzf) strategy you will still be able to get the result inside the quickfix by selecting the elements you are interested in and pressing `ctrl-q` to populate the quickfix with your selection and open it.
+The FZF strategy provides a layer on top this to allow you to efficiently filter, preview and select only those entries you want to navigate to to the quickfix list.

+Enable it as follows:

 ```
 let g:phpactorQuickfixStrategy = 'phpactor#quickfix#fzf'